Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Conclusion

 \section{Conclusion}

 We presented \projname, a novel approach based on dynamic definition generation and relational reasoning for enhancing the ability of Large Language Models (LLMs) to infer cross-document coreference and hierarchy relationships in scientific papers.
-Our method employs context-dependent and relational definitions generated through literature retrieval, along with a re-ranking based scheme to avoid combinatorial explosion across all potential mention pairs. \projname~has shown substantial improvements in both fine-tuning and in-context learning settings.
-We conducted in-depth analyses into the quality of generated definitions and failure modes which could be valuable to explore in future work.
-Future research may focus on improving the generation and utilization of dynamic concept definitions, as well as improving the relational reasoning capabilities of LLMs when handling nuanced, fine-grained scientific concepts.
-Additionally, exploring ways to further optimize the efficiency of our two-stage re-ranking approach could lead to even more scalable solutions for large-scale scientific applications.
-Finally, it is exciting to consider broader applications of our method, across more cross-document reasoning tasks.
+Our method employs context-dependent and relational definitions generated through literature retrieval, along with a re-ranking based scheme to avoid combinatorial explosion across all potential mention pairs. \projname~has shown consistent improvements across both fine-tuning and in-context learning settings, with particularly strong gains on challenging subsets, and moderate improvements on the overall dataset.
+We showed that with our finetuning and dynamic definition integration approach, smaller open models can outperform much larger models.
+We also conducted in-depth analyses into the quality of generated definitions and failure modes which could be valuable to explore in future work.
+In addition, paired bootstrap tests provide further evidence that the improvements, particularly on the hardest subsets, are consistent across resampling.